-To summarize, we have presented and evaluated multiple solutions methods for the TOP and are the first to provide TOP solution methods that can actually be used to solve instances of realistic size.
+To summarize, we have presented and evaluated multiple solution methods for the TOP and are the first to provide TOP solution methods that can actually be used to solve instances of realistic size.
 The most promising method that we presented is, perhaps, the greedy method as it is highly scalable.
 Moreover, our results indicate that the outcomes of the greedy method are, on average, very close to the other methods investigated.
-As it is easy to implement, the greedy method could therefore be easily used by (large) hospitals.
 We hope our findings may contribute to health care management practice by making it possible to achieve substantial cost savings on inventory of medical instruments.